-The index is unmanaged.
-Because the MSCI EAFE Index was available only at month-end in 1998, we used the 10/31/98 value for performance since inception.
-Returns reflect reinvested capital gains and dividends but not the deduction of taxes an investor would pay on distributions or share redemptions.
-Performance data quoted represents past performance; past performance does not guarantee future results.
-The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
-Current performance of the Fund may be lower or higher than the performance quoted.
-Performance data current to the most recent month end may be obtained by visiting southeasternasset.com.
-The International Fund is subject to stock market risk, meaning stocks in the Fund may fluctuate in response to developments at individual companies or due to general market and economic conditions.
+The Longleaf Partners International Fund is subject to stock market risk, meaning stocks in the Fund may fluctuate in response to developments at individual companies or due to general market and economic conditions.
 Also, because the Fund generally invests in 15 to 25 companies, share value could fluctuate more than if a greater number of securities were held.
-Investing in non-U.S. securities may entail risk due to non-U.S. economic and political developments, exposure to non-U.S. currencies, and different accounting and financial standards.
+Investing in non-U.S. securities may entail risk due to non-US economic and political developments, exposure to non-US currencies, and different accounting and financial standards.
 These risks may be higher when investing in emerging markets.